'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 That video did not represent the government's official view, Aslam told NPR.

-"We will have to ask her what happened over there but It's not the view of the ministry," he says.
+"We will have to ask her what happened over there, but it's not the view of the ministry," he says.

 The new initiatives included banning the import of low-quality fuel by January.
 In addition, local refineries would have three years to upgrade their equipment to process high quality fuel.
 And brick kilns have until September to install emission-reducing technology.

-"I hope within 3 years we should be moving in the right direction," Aslam says.
+"I hope within three years we should be moving in the right direction," Aslam says.

 Alam, the lawyer, and other activists say the prime minister's initiatives were a good sign.